nrfconnect/sdk-nrf/doc/nrf/drivers/eth_rtt.rst

 Initialization
 **************

-You need to define one instance of the device in Devicetree like this:
+You need to define one instance of the device in devicetree like this:

 .. code-block:: devicetree